oracle-devrel/oci-generative-ai-jet-ui/README.md

 - Or package for web deployment
   `ojet build web`

-Ask you questions to generate AI response
+Ask your questions to generate an AI response
 ![alt text here](images/QandA.png)

-Note that app is capable of generating markdown
+Note that the app is capable of generating markdown
 ![alt text here](images/Markdown.png)

 ## Appendix: Token-based Authentication

 Check [Token-based Authentication for the CLI](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/clitoken.htm#Running_Scripts_on_a_Computer_without_a_Browser) if need to run testing with session token via BOAT.
-Here is the sample config to setup client with session token in the test scripts:
+Here is the sample config to set the client with a session token in the test scripts:

 ```Python
 config = oci.config.from_file('~/.oci/config', profile_name="DEFAULT")